hpssjellis/robocar/v1-0-0-robot-car/README.md

 <img src="../media/portenta-pro-community-solutions-library.png" width=700 />

-If you understand the referencing sytem it is in the "dot55" area.
+The library is so big I had to make a reference system to find examples.
+The RoboCar code examples are in the "dot55" area.

 https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples/dot5-portenta-machine-learning/dot55-robocar